Skip to main content

 How Do I Get Started?

-In this next section, we will review some tips for building relationships that you can use in your first few months as a new program manager.
+In this next section, we will review some tips for building relationships that you can use in your first few months as a new Program Manager.
 Whether you are brand new to the program or you are starting in a manager role within a program you have worked at for a while, think about how you could apply some of the ideas below to set the stage for positive relationships with staff members, families, and the community.
-Though these are written with a new program manager in mind, they are all things you could do regardless of how long you’ve been at the program.
+Though these are written with a new Program Manager in mind, they are all things you could do regardless of how long you’ve been at the program.

 Ideas for Building Your Relationships and Getting to Know Staff Members in Your First Three Months

+1. Set up “get to know you” meetings.
 Consider launching your relationship with staff members by asking everyone to sign up for a time to have a 30 minute get-to-know-you meeting.
 Offer several time options throughout your first few months at the program and let staff members sign up for a time that works for them (and be sure to plan for classroom coverage if needed).
 It’s important to have opportunities to connect with and talk to staff members in a setting that isn’t evaluative, like a yearly performance or job review or when an improvement plan needs to be put in place.
 You want to make sure that your first one-on-one interaction with a staff member isn’t to resolve a problem.
 Remember, hard conversations can’t always be avoided, but putting in the time up front to get to know each other can make them easier down the road.

 During these meetings, you’ll get a chance to ask about their history with the program, their ideas and goals, and what they love about working with children and families.
 You will also get a chance to share a bit about yourself, find points of connection or shared passions, and give staff members an opportunity to ask you questions.
 Though it might feel strange to hold these types of meetings if you are already very familiar with the staff, they might be particularly important if you are moving into a leadership role from a classroom staff role, and the individuals you will be managing and leading are longtime peers and colleagues.
 Navigating your relationships with staff members in this time of transition can feel like a shift in power dynamics and can be potentially uncomfortable.
 Some of this discomfort can be prevented through open and upfront communication about how your roles and responsibilities have shifted and how you can continue to build on your existing relationships with coworkers.
 It is also important to set clear boundaries about what is and is not appropriate to talk about or do in your professional setting.

+2. Give out an anonymous survey.
 You can learn a lot of great information about staff members from talking with them, both formally and informally.
 However, there may be some things that staff members might feel more comfortable sharing through a survey, where they have time more time to think about their responses and can share some ideas or feedback anonymously.
 Giving the entire staff the opportunity to respond to the survey, and then looking at responses wholistically, can help you learn about any patterns or things you might want to address right away to help staff feel more supported.
 This shows staff you are committed to getting their input and making them feel heard.
 You can find some sample staff surveys in the resources and reference section of this course.
 After you review the survey responses, share some important things that you learned with your staff (both positive and things that are potential areas of growth for you and the program to act on).
 Be sure to discuss and share in a way that doesn’t call out any single answer but reflects what you’ve learned overall by looking at responses collectively.
 Share what steps you’re able to take right away based on their input, and what is on the long-term agenda as you grow the program—remember transparency and shared decision-making are important to building trust and mutual respect.

+3. Spend quality time visiting each classroom every week.
 Block off time on your calendar to spend some time visiting in each classroom and activity space every week—but not observing or evaluating.
 Being present at the program means more than just physically being in your office.
 Visiting classrooms and activity spaces—spending time with staff members and children while they are engaged in their everyday activities and routines—can be an excellent way to build rapport with staff members and learn about their classrooms and the children.
 These visits should be different from when you are observing for evaluations or supervision purposes.
 When we are doing an evaluation or an observation, we’re primed to be looking for certain things, such as specific practices, or aspects of the learning environment.
 When you visit and join in without an agenda, you’re able to see things with a different lens.
 Make sure it is clear to staff members that this is not evaluative, but a time for you to be a part of the learning community with them.
 Get on the floor and play with children, join or lead an activity, help with classroom tasks.
 Normalize spending time in classrooms, getting to know the children and youth, enjoy moments of laughter or excitement together with children and youth and staff members.
 This can help staff members see you as a partner in their work, instead of just as an evaluator, which helps build rapport and trust.

 Key reminders as you work on building relationships with staff members: